 Play Therapy Supervision: Interview Phase

 After you have done some initial research on potential supervisors, then my encouragement is to reach out to them by email or phone and do an “interview” or quick consultation.
-If they are not willing to do this, then you can interpret that how you want.

 Here’s some things to cover in your interview of potential supervisors: